 Jerry Dunne, Medivet; Struan Henderson, IVC; Amy Dyce, Vets4Pets; Sally Wilson, Evolution Farm Vets

 With the increase in corporate practice ownership and diversification, the ownership landscape has become more complex.
 Is it an option which you should consider?
 Where do you start?
 Is independent practice a thing of the past, or of the future?
 Could joint venture partnerships be the best approach?
 Should you aim for a clinical directorship within a larger group?
-In this session representatives from Medivet, Vets4Pets, independent practice and IVC explain why they made the choices they did, the hurdles they faced and the long-run pros and cons of their career path.
+In this session representatives from Medivet, Vets4Pets, independent practice and IVC explain why they the choices they did, the hurdles they faced and the long-run pros and cons of their career path.

 Developing your Career as a Locum

 Can locum work provide better remuneration and a work-life balance within your control?
 Are you prepared for the challenges of independent working?
 What must you consider before choosing a locum career?
 Ben Sweeney, a vet, locum and founder of Simply Locums, will explore how to prepare mentally, considering what type of person makes an effective locum; how to plan your work commitments while maintaining a work-life balance and holiday allowance; and how to strategically develop your skills and ensure career development, maintaining alignment between your individual purpose and responsible contribution to the business purpose of those organisations you choose to work for.